Safety Management Systems (SMS)

 US FAA Seeks Comments On New Section 353 Airport Ramp Worker Safety Survey

-The US FAA is initiating a formal evaluation of airport ramp worker safety hazards, specifically targeting engine ingestion and jet blast risks.
-Stakeholders should engage with the information collection to shape upcoming safety guidance and potential new training mandates for ground operations.
+The US FAA is initiating a formal evaluation of airport ramp safety hazards, specifically targeting engine ingestion and jet blast risks through a new industry survey.
+Stakeholders should engage with this data collection to shape upcoming safety guidance and potential new training or technology mandates for ground operations.

 federalregister.govUnited StatesUnited States